hackstronauts/real-mil/README.md

 3. **Outcome**: a bad ending triggers an emergency-broadcast "SIGNAL LOST" glitch transition; a good ending shows a calm, cyan-stamped "VERIFIED" case file.
 4. **World 2 — The Copy**: same loop, now with an AI-altered video and a cloned-voice "leaked" clip — the AI-literacy mission.
 5. **Profile**: check the Skill Tree — earned badges plus dimmed, unearned ones showing the full intended arc.
-6. **Teacher View**: a single mocked screen demonstrating the school-analytics layer.
+6. **Teacher View**: a single dashboard demonstrating the school-analytics layer.

 ---